 Diabetes is classified according to the presence of hyperglycemia as a result of abnormalities in insulin production, insulin action, or a combination of both.
-Type 1 diabetes is one category and is defined as an autoimmune destruction of the beta cells of the pancreas, causing total insulin deficiency.
+Type 1 diabetes (T1D) is one category and is defined as an autoimmune destruction of the beta cells of the pancreas, causing total insulin deficiency.
 In a nondiabetes state, the pancreas is stimulated to produce insulin by increased blood glucose levels.
-Therefore, an individual without diabetes can eat a large candy bar with a regular soda and their pancreas will produce enough insulin to compensate for the additional carbohydrate intake, thus, keeping the blood glucose levels in a normal range (target: premeal 80-130 mg/dL; postmeal less than 180 mg/dL).
+Therefore, an individual without diabetes can eat a large candy bar with a regular soft drink and their pancreas will produce enough insulin to compensate for the additional carbohydrate intake, thus, keeping the blood glucose levels in a normal range (target: premeal 80-130 mg/dL; postmeal less than 180 mg/dL).
 Since the body is unable to produce insulin in type 1 diabetes, the patient relies on exogenous insulin, which is injected as needed throughout the day.

 Your session is about to expire.
 Do you want to continue logged in?